Examples of Epigrams: the Best Epigrams of All Time

 Then there are "dead serious" epigrams, called epitaphs.
 These are the

-inscriptions that appear on headstones.
+inscriptions that appear on headstones or in obituaries and other tributes.
 Here's one of mine called "Epitaph for a

 I lived as best I could, and then I died.